wzdlc1996/HugoSource/content/Notes/FieldTheory/qtzFieldI.md

 ## Charge Conjugation

-We hope the charge conjugation will induce a unitary operator so as to:
+We hope the `charge conjugation` induces a unitary operator so as to:

 <div>$$U_C \phi(x)U_C^{-1}=e^{\ti \theta_C}\phi(x)^\dagger$$</div>